suarezalvarez/querysssb/README.md

 >It's important that you use exactly the same name for these variables

+You can change the `config/settings.py` script to change the type of apartment.
+By default, it will look for student apartments (code `BOASL`).
+The code for each apartment is:

+- BOAS1: studio apartment
+- BOASL: student apartment
+- BOASR: student room
+- All: all

+## Use it
 You can run directly the `doit.sh` script in two ways:

 ```bash